pection-zz/aboutme/README.md

 * Use simulate program for see Robot to picking a Gripper

 ## [Createresume](https://github.com/pection/aboutme/tree/master/createresume) ##
-* CreateResume from python code
+* Create your Resume with QR code from python with matplotlib

 ![alt text][Resume_png]